TimRock23/TimRock23/README.md

 ### Hello world!
 My name is Timur.
 I’m a Junior Python developer (Django) and I’m searching for a job 👋

-- 🌱 I’m currently studyind in Yandex.Praktikum in the direction of Python developer.
+- 🌱 I’m currently studyind at Yandex.Praktikum in the direction of Python developer.
 - 🔭 I’m currently working on a diploma project.
 - 📫 How to reach me:
   * tg -> @TimRock23;